 After sharing my top 6 reasons on why you should travel by train through Europe, I received several comments and emails about how we were able to see so much in so little time.
-To recap, we took our 5 children to Europe last fall.
+To recap, we took our 5 children on a family vacation to Europe last fall.
 We visited London, Paris, Venice, Florence, Pisa and Rome and we did it all in just 8 days!!!
 You read that correctly.
 We did all of this in 8 days and we saw ALL of the popular sites.
 Today I’ll share how we did it + give you some great time and money saving tips.

 - It is one of the busiest airports in the world.
 You’ll be able to find a lot of flight options no matter where you live.